OUR FAVORITE MUSEUMS FOR CHILDREN IN BARCELONA

 The Bridge gives you access to the star of the museum: the magnificent Royal Galley, a real restored ship that you’ll be able to walk on top of.
 Finally, the Port is the area where you’ll learn about the history of the relationship of men with the Sea: construction of ships, navigation and trips as a way to connect cultures, ports as the setting of economical, cultural and social exchanges, life on board of vessels and the dangers of the Ocean.

 Buoys and fishing nets articulate the story line to guide visitors through the information presented in each room.
-A stroll around the Port Vell, taking the elevator of the nearby Columbus statue or sailing on the port Golondrinas are the perfect match to the visit.
+A stroll around the Port Vell, taking the elevator of the nearby Columbus statue or a ride on a sail boat are the perfect match to the visit.

 Actually the tram connects the Museu de la Música in Glories square with the Forum area where the Blue Museum occupies a cool Klein blue triangular shaped building (stop half way the ride to explore the Parc Central del Poblenou and Diagonal Mar parks and their playgrounds).
 In the Museu Blau you will learn about the formation of the earth over an evolution more than 13,000 million years long.

 Fossils, dinosaurs, minerals, plants and stuffed animals will fascinated your children.
 If your kids are in middle school, ask about the itinerary that was designed by local kids of their age wi a selection of the items that are likely to interest them the most.
 By the way, if your kids love animals, check out these other Barcelona kids activities involving animals.